 Jo Marchant, PhD, is an award-winning journalist, speaker and author of the New York Times bestseller Cure: a journey into the science of mind over body (2016).
 Her writing explores the nature of humanity and our universe, from the science of the mind-body connection and the mysteries of past civilisations to the awesome power of the night sky.

 She has written extensively on how we can use our minds to improve our health, using techniques from mindfulness and virtual reality to drug-free medicines.
 She is also fascinated by how human societies through history have made sense of the world, with articles investigating ancient enigmas such as cave paintings, pyramids, hidden manuscripts and lost technology.
-Her upcoming book, The Human Cosmos, tells the story of humanity’s relationship with the night sky and the universe beyond.
+Her latest book, The Human Cosmos, tells the story of humanity’s relationship with the night sky and the universe beyond.

 Jo trained as a scientist: she has a PhD in genetics and medical microbiology from St Bartholomew’s Hospital Medical College in London, and an MSc in Science Communication from Imperial College London.
 She previously worked as a senior editor at New Scientist and at Nature, and her articles have appeared in publications including The New York Times, The Guardian and Smithsonian magazine.